flyingrhinonz/nccm/README.md

 If you find bugs please update to the latest version of nccm first (this may include updating your yaml file in case the format changed).
-If the bug persists please report it through the `issues` tab in github.
+If the bug persists please report it through the `issues` tab in github - making sure that you supply as much info as possible - OS name and version, any environment details, etc.
-I use nccm on Linux Mint and RHEL.
-I use it infrequently on Fedora too.
+I use nccm primarily on Debian latest version, and also infrequently on Fedora, Linux Mint and RHEL too.
 I can easily fix any bugs that I can recreate on platforms that I use, but I know that nccm is used on many other platforms too - not all of which are pure Linux.
 If you encounter bugs that I can't recreate - try posting as much debugging information as possible and I'll try to help, or one of the users may have the same platform as you and may be of assistance.